 Why you'd want it: It's the best of the best when it comes to a MacBook: the largest Retina screen (brighter and with improved contrast too), the best graphics capabilities, and the Touch Bar with a Touch ID sensor.
 If money's no object, this is the laptop for you.

 Here you'll get a bit less muscle: a 2.9Ghz Intel Core i5 with 8GB RAM, a 256GB SSD, and Intel Iris Graphics 550, along with the Touch Bar and Touch ID sensor.
-Drop a bit more and you'll double the storage, but everything else remains the same.
+Drop another S$200 and you'll double the storage, but everything else remains the same.